 People in the street community have incredible skills and are already doing tons of work on their own survival, but don’t have access to resources like cars, computers, etc. needed for some kinds of tasks.
 Whether you’re able to leave the house or housebound, there are lots of ways you can pitch in.
 None of us can do All The Things, but everything constructive makes a positive difference!
 Some of the people who are organizers in our network have significant chronic illness and are organizing from bed — we get it that there are lots of different capacities and we will work with you respectfully to figure out what works for you.

 Some of the tasks can be done completely autonomously and don’t require any checking in with us.
-Other tasks require coordination so we can match you to specific tasks IHRT (and any other organizations that want volunteer support) have identified as needed at particular times.
+Other tasks require coordination – as of December 2020 we are no longer doing matching to specific tasks IHRT (and any other organizations that want volunteer support) have identified as needed, you’ll need to contact organizations directly to find out what they need.

 GET MONEY directly to PEOPLE in the street community

 COVID-19 prevention measures have hit the street community hard in many ways including reduced income.
-There is no way to bin right now and virtually no options for panhandling or street sales (of art, bus tickets, sex, etc).
-People who don’t have a documented income, bank account, or address to get tax forms don’t qualify for government benefits.
-Some benefits require a phone/computer to apply, but drop-in spaces that used to provide that access are now all closed.
-At the same time expenses are up, especially with decreased options for free food and water, grocery stores sold out of many cheap staples, fewer scavenging options (e.g., cigarette butts), and an even scarcer-than-usual drug supply (so increased prices).
+For a while there was no way to bin, with bottle depots closed; there have been very reduced options for panhandling or street sales (of art, bus tickets, sex, etc).
+People who don’t have a documented income, bank account, or address to get tax forms don’t qualify for many government benefits.
+Some benefits require a phone/computer to apply, but drop-in spaces that used to provide that access are mostly closed.
+At the same time expenses are up, especially with decreased options for free food and water, fewer scavenging options (e.g., cigarette butts), and an even scarcer-than-usual drug supply (so increased prices).

 Getting money directly to people respects their autonomy to decide for themselves what is the most urgent need, and maximum flexibility to go to a store that is close and otherwise accessible.
 You can do this by e-transferring funds to firstname.lastname@example.org, or donating gift cards that IHRT can include in its wellness kits.